 - Apex Holistic Lamb and Rice (3 stars)

 Apex Holistic Chicken and Rice was selected to represent both products in the line for this review.

 Estimated Dry Matter Nutrient Content

-Ingredients: Fresh chicken, chicken meal, cracked pearled barley, oatmeal, chicken fat (preserved with mixed tocopherols), fish meal, whole grain brown rice, brewers rice, beet pulp, egg product, natural chicken flavor, flaxseed, potassium chloride, choline chloride, dried chicory root, kelp, carrots, peas, apples, tomatoes, blueberries, spinach, dried skim milk, cranberry powder, rosemary extract, parsley flake, Yucca schidigera extract, l-carnitine, Enterococcus faecieum, Lactobacillus casei, Lactobacillus acidophilus, Saccharomyces cerevesiae fermentation solubles, dried Aspergillus oryzae fermentation extract, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin, vitamin D supplement, folic acid
+Ingredients: Chicken, chicken meal, cracked pearled barley, oatmeal, chicken fat (preserved with mixed tocopherols), menhaden fish meal, whole grain brown rice, brewers rice, dried plain beet pulp, egg product, natural chicken flavor, flaxseed, potassium chloride, choline chloride, dried chicory root, glucosamine hydrochloride, dried kelp, carrots, peas, apples, tomatoes, blueberries, spinach, dried skim milk, cranberries, rosemary extract, parsley flake, Yucca schidigera extract, l-carnitine, chondroitin sulfate, dried Enterococcus faecieum fermentation product, dried Lactobacillus casei fermentation product, Lactobacillus plantarum fermentation product, Trichoderma longrachiatum fermentation extract, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate (vitamin B1), manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin (vitamin B2), vitamin D supplement, folic acid

 Red items when present indicate controversial ingredients